RafaelVidaurre/yakuza/Readme.md

   // ...
 });
 ```
-Perfect, our articles are all now in one single shared value.
-We should now retrieve it with a tiny final task, lets call it `getJoinedArticles`
+Perfect, our articles are now all in one single shared value.
+We should now retrieve it with a tiny final task.
+Let's call it `getJoinedArticles`

 ```javascript
 Yakuza.task('articlesScraper', 'fooBlog', 'getArticleData')